sircharlo/meeting-media-manager/docs/_posts/2013-01-07-present-media.md

 #### Displaying remote Zoom participants on the Kingdom Hall monitor

-Press the "hide/show media presentation screen" button in the lower right corner of the JWMMF media playback control window, or <kbd>Alt</kbd> <kbd>Z</kbd>, to **hide** the media presentation window.
+Press the "hide/show media presentation window" button in the lower right corner of the JWMMF media controller screen, or <kbd>Alt</kbd> <kbd>Z</kbd>, to **hide** the media presentation window.
 The Zoom meeting will now be visible on the Kingdom Hall monitor.

 <blockquote>If the participant has media to show, follow the steps under the <strong>Sharing media at the Kingdom Hall and over Zoom</strong> subheading.</blockquote>

-Once the participant has finished their part, press the "hide/show media presentation screen" button in the lower right corner of the JWMMF media playback control window, or <kbd>Alt</kbd> <kbd>Z</kbd>, to **show** the media presentation window.
+Once the participant has finished their part, press the "hide/show media presentation window" button in the lower right corner of the JWMMF media playback control window, or <kbd>Alt</kbd> <kbd>Z</kbd>, to **show** the media presentation window.
 The Kingdom Hall monitor will now show the yeartext.

 ### Conducting hybrid meetings using only JWMMF and Zoom